-If you’re a woman who is having radiation therapy (RT) to the pelvis, you may need to use vaginal dilators.
+If you’re a woman who is having radiation therapy (RT) to the pelvis, you may have told to use vaginal dilators.
 Using dilators is like a stretching exercise for the vagina.
 Even if you’re not planning to be sexually active, you may still need to use dilators to help make pelvic exams more comfortable.

 What are vaginal dilators?

 - A vaginal dilator (also called an insert) is a plastic rod or cylinder with a rounded end.
 It’s put in the vagina to open (dilate) or stretch the tissues.
 This will keep the vaginal tissue healthy after having radiation treatments, so it’s comfortable to have a pelvic exam or sex.
 You need to use the dilator at least 3 times a week, for 12 months.